-- 1. There may be up to two Board Representatives for each non-U.S. regional conference, one board member and the local international elected representative - Responsibilities include: - a.
+- There may be up to two Board Representatives for each non-U.S. regional conference, one board member and the local international elected representative Responsibilities include: - a.
 Working with the respective representative, understand the needs of the region. - b.
-Working with the respective representative, understand the needs of the region. - c.
-Help put people together from around the globe to meet the needs of the region. - d.
-Serve as a resource for members of the region on HEUG policies and standing orders. - e.
-Be willing and able to travel to the region to attend that region's conference. - f.
+Help put people together from around the globe to meet the needs of the region. - c.
+Serve as a resource for members of the region on HEUG policies and standing orders. - d.
+Be willing and able to travel to the region to attend that region's conference. - e.
 Present session about the HEUG mission, vision and goals if requested by the regional representative. - 2.
-To promote the relationships, every attempt will be made to have continuity in the assignments. - 3.
-Process: Each February, the Chair of the Global Council will: - a.
+To promote the relationships, every attempt will be made to have continuity in the assignments.

+- 3. Process: Each February, the Chair of the Global Council will: - a.
 Identify openings. - b.
-Ask eligible board members to indicate interest.
+Ask eligible board members to indicate interest. - c.

-- c.
 Discuss the results of that survey with the global council for their input. - d.
-Notify affected Board members of results and process for travel arrangementand reimbursement.
+Notify affected Board members of results and process for travel arrangement andreimbursement.